DAG Pipeline Execution¶

 Process Functions¶

 Processes are implemented in Python using the @process() decorator.
-The function name must match the code_function in the config:
+The function name referenced in code (or the process name when code is omitted) must match the registered process:

 @process()